Towards Overcoming the Undercutting Problem: Mining Game Featuring Undercutting Strategy

+In this section, we model the mining game involving the undercutting strategy.
+We consider honest miners, who follow the default protocol specifications, and rational miners.
+The latter are addressed as undercutters when they undercut.

-We define the mining game $G=\langle M, A, R\rangle$ as follows: \begin{asparaenum} \item Players $M=\{M_0, M_1, ..., M_{\eta-1}\}$: here $\eta$ is the total number of miners in the system.
-Without loss of generality, we label a subset of the miners that have a total of $\beta_H$ mining power as honest; we label a miner with $\beta_U$ mining power as the undercutter; we label the remaining miners as non-undercutter rational miners and their total mining power is denoted as $\beta_R=1-\beta_H-\beta_U$.
-Honest miners are treated as one because they follow the same mining rules and we assume they are informed the same way.
-Flexible rational miners can shift among chains.
-Rational miners are flexible except for the undercutter in the course of an attack. \item Actions $A=$\{undercut(), stay(), shift\_to\_chain()\}: we index chains during a game according to their timestamps after the branching point.
-Older chains have smaller indices, e.g., the original (main) chain with index $chain_0$.
-For honest miners, they always honest mine and may choose to stay or shift depending on circumstances.
-Rational miners may choose to undercut an existing chain and start a new chain or shift among existing chains.
-When there are no forks in the system, all miners "stay" on the main chain or "undercut". \item Utility functions $R=\{u_i\}_{M_i\in M}$: the utility function of a player depends on its type and the total transaction fees it can obtain from the game.
-To make it more comparable across time and among miners, we consider the fees a miner receives at the end to be its utility from playing the game. \end{asparaenum}
+\paragraph{Game definition} We define the mining game $G=\langle M, A, R\rangle$ as follows: \begin{itemize}[leftmargin=*] \item $n$ Players $M=\{M_0, M_1, ..., M_{n-1}\}$: without loss of generality, we label a subset of the miners that have a total of $\beta_h$ mining power as honest; we label a miner with $\beta_u$ mining power as the current undercutter under discussion; we label the remaining miners as (currently) non-undercutting rational miners and their total mining power is denoted as $\beta_r=1-\beta_h-\beta_u$.
+Honest miners are treated as one because they follow the same mining rules, and we assume they are informed the same way. \item Actions $A=\{undercut(\cdot), stay(\cdot), shift(\cdot)\}$: we index chains during a game according to their timestamps after the branching point, e.g. the original (main) chain with index $Chain_0$, abbreviated as $C_0$.
+Honest miners always honest mine and may choose to stay or shift depending on circumstances.
+Rational miners may choose to undercut an existing chain and start a new chain, stay on a working chain, or shift among existing chains. \item Utility functions $U=\{u_i\}_{M_i\in M}$: we let $u_i=R_i-c_i$, where $R_i$ is the total transaction fees it receives and $c_i$ is the cost.
+We treat the cost $c_i$ as fixed and reduce the problem of maximizing utility to maximization of obtained fees. \end{itemize}

-We allow no miner to own more than 50\% mining power (i.e., $\beta_U<0.5$).
+\paragraph{Threat model} We allow no miner to own more than 50\% mining power (i.e., $\beta_u\leq 0.5$).
 We let miners publish their discovered blocks immediately to attract other miners to join.
-We assume the mempool to be the same for miners on the same chain considering that undercutting is not practical if miners have distinct mempools.
-Because wealthy transactions an attacker left unclaimed may not exist in others' mempools in the first place.
-This assumption makes the attacker stronger and we intend to uncover what the attacker can obtain with more advantageous environment settings.
+We assume the best case for the undercutter and let the mempool be the same for miners on the same chain.
+Because undercutting is not practical or meaningful if miners have distinct mempools, since wealthy transactions an attacker left unclaimed may not exist in others' mempools in the first place.
+This assumption makes the attacker stronger, and we intend to uncover what the attacker can obtain in advantageous environment settings.